zkemail/prove.email-old/posts/ethDenverNFT.md

      }
      ```

-These APIs provide developers with the necessary tools to integrate Email Wallet functionalities into their own applications, events, and more.
-By leveraging these endpoints, developers can enable account verification, facilitate token and NFT transfers, and access wallet addresses directly through email interactions.
-This integration not only abstracts the complexities of blockchain transactions but also opens up a world of possibilities for application development, enhancing user experience with innovative email-based wallet solutions.
+These APIs make it easy for developers to integrate Email Wallet functionalities into their applications, events, and more.

+### Event Recap

+ETH Denver 2024 was a big success, highlighting the practical applications of our email wallet technology.
+Throughout the event, we demonstrated the real-time functionalities of our system, which resulted in the minting of **49 NFTs**.
+Each of these NFTs, now traceable via the [block explorer](https://sepolia.explorer.zksync.io/address/0x632C10DFd070059c7ED1dAb6C7f384666174d984), represents a unique digital memento of the interactions and experiences shared at ETH Denver.
+This entire process was facilitated without requiring seed phrases, allowing participation from users regardless of their familiarity with cryptocurrency.
+We hope to see this being used for multiple events and activations in the future to allow for cleaner UX experiences for end users.

+---

+### Resources

 For further exploration and implementation, check out these resources: